 For this reason, dirty one can also result in some issues including bad breath, gum disease, tooth decay, and oral thrush.

-Dentures should be cleaned as frequently as natural teeth (at least twice a day: every morning and night).
+Denture should be cleaned as frequently as natural teeth (at least twice a day: every morning and night).

 - Before soaking your dentures, clean them with toothpaste or soap and water to remove any food particles.